sgdevmane/interview-guide/markdowns/svelte/svelte-questions.md

 **Difficulty**: Beginner

 **Strategy**:
 Compiler warnings for A11y issues.
+This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Example**:
 ```javascript